hipe/tmx/lib/skylab/callback/doc/issues/019-the-digraph-narrative.md

 ## :#storypoint-1  introduction

-Welcome to [cb] digraph, née "pub-sub emitter. this was the first "really cool" event model in the skylab universe, but it has now fallen by the wayside. it continues to be essential to sub-products that were built around it and remains a fun and somewhat pure experiment. indeed it may yet demonstrate some value in the
+Welcome to [cb] digraph, née "pub-sub emitter." this was the first "really cool" event model in the skylab universe, but it has now fallen by the wayside. it continues to be essential to sub-products that were built around it and remains a fun and somewhat pure experiment. indeed it may yet demonstrate some value in the